dainst/wordpress-components/README.md

 (..)
 ``

-The first path up to the `:` is the path to the plugin within the repositories directory structure.
-The second part declares where Docker is supposed to mount all contents of the plugin directory within the Wordpress container.
+The first path up to the `:` is the path to the plugin within the repository's directory structure.
+The second part declares where Docker is supposed to mount all contents of that directory within the Wordpress container.

 All changes you make to the files in `./plugins/storytelling` are directly visible within your running Wordpress container.